Power-Platform-Samples/Power-Platform-Timed-Survey/Power Apps Survey Solution/README.md

 ![](/Images/powerapps-2.PNG)

-Employees at Microsoft have a busy time at work, so it is important we keep this application simple and easy to navigate.
-We would be editing our design so employees can submit their responses in less than
-SharePoint stores and displays information in the form of a list.
+Employees at Microsoft have a busy time at work, so it is important we keep this application as simple and easy to navigate as possible.
+We would be editing our design so employees can submit their responses in less than SharePoint stores and displays information in the form of a list.
 A SharePoint List is a collection of data that you can share with your team members and people who you've provided access to.

-Throuhgout this sample, we would be using the sharepoint list we would create now.

 # Creating a SharePoint List
 - Head over to sharepoint.com and sign in with your Microsoft account,